Amber Amare, b. 1995,

 Based in UK, South West and London.

-Amber Amare is a multi-talented filmmaker based in the UK, excelling in various roles including Director, Cinematographer, and Sound Recordist.
-Her expertise extends to Art Direction and Script Supervision in both short-form films and feature productions.
-Her outstanding directorial work has garnered recognition, with her films "womb" and "becoming flesh" shortlisted at the Aesthetica Film Festival, "the interview" at the Darkroom Film Festival, and "ten times ten" at the London Sci-Fi Film Festival.
+Amber Amare is a multi-talented filmmaker based in the UK, excelling in various roles including Spark, Cinematographer and Grip.
+As a BAFTA Connect Member, her work work extends to both national and international festivals.
+Her outstanding directorial work has garnered recognition, with films "womb" and "becoming flesh" shortlisted at the Aesthetica Film Festival, "the interview" at the Darkroom Film Festival, and "ten times ten" at the London Sci-Fi Film Festival.

-Throughout her career, Amber has collaborated with esteemed companies such as Google, Kelly's Ice Cream, Tate Modern, New Look, and Intersex UK.
-Since graduating from Arts University Plymouth in 2017, she has actively sought to foster a vibrant community of artists and filmmakers by engaging with local creators in her area.
+Throughout her career, Amber has collaborated with esteemed companies such as Google, Kelly's Ice Cream, Tate Modern, Vispring, and Intersex UK.
+Since graduating from Arts University Plymouth, she has actively sought to foster a vibrant community of artists and filmmakers by engaging with local creators in her area.

 Inclusivity lies at the core of Amber's filmmaking ethos, and she constantly explores innovative approaches to make the art of filmmaking more accessible.
 From 2018 to 2020, she served as a Filmmaking Mentor for the British Film Institute Academy, supporting aspiring filmmakers in the SouthWest region.
 Her dedication and expertise in this role led to her promotion as a BFI Lead Tutor in 2020.